willasm/vc-weather/Documentation/Macros.md

 [Table of Contents](#table-of-contents)

 ## Macros for Additional Locations
-The macros for the 4 optional additional locations are the same as all the previous macros, less the current weather, with just one minor change.
-You just need to prepend to the macros...
+The macros for the 4 optional additional locations are the same as all the previous macros (less the current weather and current date and time) with just one minor change.
+You just need to prepend to the macros with...

 - `l2` for the first additional location (short for location 2)
 - `l3` for the second additional location (short for location 3)